demisto/content/Integrations/GitHub/GitHub_description.md

- In order to access the requested repository, you must provide the username, repository name and API key as parameters for the integration.
+ To access the requested repository, you need to provide the username, repository name, and API key as parameters for the integration.

- To generate your personal access token please look here: https://github.com/settings/tokens
+ To generate your personal access token, visit: https://github.com/settings/tokens

- The integration lets you create, update and close issues as well as list all issues and use a query string to search for specific issues.
+ The integration supports the following workflows:
+ - Create an issue
+ - Update an issue
+ - Close an issue
+ - List all issues
+ - Search for specific issues
- It also lets you get the download count for each release in the repository.
+ - Get the download count for each release in a repository